webmasterdevlin/inmeta-scoreboard-ndc-2021/README.md

 ## CosmosDB
 - the cosmosdb code is located in the src/services/api/playerService.ts
 - cosmosdb is a NoSQL database but different from MongoDB
 - It has partition key which is similar to Casandra db
+- CosmosDB alternatives are MongoDB Atlas and Google Firebase.
+Both have libraries and SDKs to connect to the database

 ## Steps
 - npx create-next-app my-app --ts